-This is a sponsored post by USA Rice Canada, but, as always, all opinions are my own.
+This healthy chicken and rice skillet recipe is a sponsored post by USA Rice Canada, but, as always, all opinions are my own.
 Thank you for supporting brands that make Girl Heart Food possible and for helping me continue to do what I love – cook, eat and share delicious recipes! #ReachForRice

 This one pot Healthy Southwest Chicken and Rice Skillet is sure to be a family favourite!
 It’s loaded with flavour from spices like cumin, cayenne and smoked paprika and packs a filling punch of nutrition from whole grain brown rice and chicken thighs.
 Garnish to your heart’s content!
 This is one delicious recipe!